-The Altanea valley was in the past a slightly raised area, crossed by sand dunes, behind which ran the old course of the river Livenza which mouth was south west of the valley itself (now the mouth is located in the nearby Porto Santa Margherita ).
+The Altanea area, in the past, was a slightly raised territory, crossed by dunes, behind there was the ancient course of water of the river Livenza, which flowed to the southwest side, while the current mouth is in the nearby Porto Santa Margherita.

-The area was never very anthropized as the whole territory behind the coast (Pinetus Maior and Minor Pinetus), the ancient lagoon, was transformed over the centuries, thanks to the contribution of rivers, in alluvial soils and unhealthy swamp.
+It was never very anthropized as all the territory behind the coast (Pinetus Maior and Pinetus Minor), formerly a lagoon, was transformed, over the centuries, following the alluvial contribution of rivers in unhealthy soils and swamps.

-There were however people living in that areas over time as evidenced by James Filiasi in the book "Historical Memories of Veneti First And Seconds" of year 1797: "... in that time, we saw many ruins around the Caorle shores, and this was the end of the fifteenth century.
-They say it is still possible to find traces at Lido Altanea,... ".
+There were however in time various frequentations as witnessed by Giacomo Filiasi in the book "Memorie storiche De' Veneti Primi E Secondi" of 1797: "in his time, there were many ruins scattered around the Caorle shores, and this was at the end of the fifteenth century.
+They say they still find some traces on the beach of Altanea".

-The work of draining the swamp began in these areas just before the First World War, continued between the wars and was completed, thanks to the work of Dr Giorgio Romiati between 1950 and 1965.
-After the draining of the 500 hectares of Altanea valley, started the initial works of reclamation of the land (1964) and were made the first crops.
-It was then built a modern center for livestock, breeding cattle for milking, milk cooling and storage of fodder by drying with cold air.
+The draining of the marsh began in these areas just before the First World War, continued between the two wars and completed by Dr. Giorgio Romiati between 1950 and 1965.
+After having dried up the approximately 500 hectares of Valle Altanea, the first works of soil tilling started (1964) and the first crops were made.
+A modern zootechnical center was then built for cattle breeding, milking, milk refrigeration and forage preservation by cold air drying.

-The rehabilitated valleys were populated by peasants from Padua and Treviso, therefore in Caorle (always in traffic, during the Republic of Venice, to and from the Holy Land) people talk a pleasant Venetian, while nearby people speaks a mixture of various Venetian dialects.
+The reclaimed valleys were populated by peasants from the Padova and the Treviso area, which still today in Caorle (headquarter of the traffics to and from the Holy Land under the Venetian Republic) people speak a pleasant Venetian dialect, while in the surrounding area there is a mixture of various Venetian dialects.